 Michael W. Keller’s Information Sheet for Clients

 Eye movement desensitization and reprocessing [EMDR] is a procedure used in psychotherapy to help you reduce the impact of experiences from the past that intrude on your present-day life.
 Usually, these experiences from the past involve a trauma such as assault, abuse, an accident, or a natural disaster.
 Even though the trauma may have happened many months or even years ago, you still feel its impact in your daily life through post traumatic symptoms such as intrusive memories, emotional flooding, nightmares, anxiety, numbing, low self-esteem, and difficulty getting on with your life.
 EMDR has also been used to help people deal with anxiety and panic, grief, reactions to physical illness, and many other conditions where strong emotions are associated with life experiences.
-To date, the effectiveness of EMDR for problems other than posttraumatic stress has not been demonstrated by research.

 Problems Coping with Trauma